Chatham Forget-Me-Not

 Plant Description

-Myosotidium hortensia is a robust, evergreen perennial herb that forms large, impressive clumps.
+Myosotidium hortensia is a robust, evergreen perennial herb that forms large, impressive clumps Discover more about native trees.
 Its most striking feature is its foliage; the leaves are massive, circular to heart-shaped, and can reach up to 40 centimetres across.
 These leaves are thick, leathery, and deeply veined with a lustrous, glossy green surface that reflects light beautifully.
 In late spring and early summer, typically from September to November, the plant produces large, terminal clusters of flowers.
 These blooms are usually a brilliant, deep blue, though they can range to pale blue or occasionally white.
 Each individual flower is about 1 to 1.5 centimetres in diameter, held in dense cymes that can be 10 to 20 centimetres across.
 The plant typically grows to a height of 60 centimetres to 1 metre, with a similar spread, creating a dramatic architectural presence in the landscape.

 Quick Facts